astroxii/Stratiformis/README.md

 ## To be added

+* Ask for saving before exit.
+* File create.
 * More file extensions.
 * GUI for creating files.
-* Modes: plain text for writing normal text files; code for writing code files with keyword colors.
+* Modes: Plain Text for writing normal text files; Code for writing code files with keyword colors.
 * Color Themes.
-* Translation. _(Currently only brazilian portuguese is available)_
+* Translation.
-* GUI for adding symbols.
+* GUI for adding symbols/emojis.

+> Only PT-BR language available for now.

 ## Want to test it?